0x0mar/pwn/crypto/matasano/README.md

 # Matasano Cryptography Challenges

 ## Set 1.
+> This is the *qualifying set*.
+We pickked the exercises in it to ramp developers up gradually into coding cryptography, but also to verify that we're working with people who were ready to write code.
+> This set is *relatively easy*.
+With one exception, most of these exercises should take only a couple minutes.

 1. _Convert hex to base64._
 2. _Implement Fixed XOR._
 3. _Decrypt a single-byte XOR cipher._